John Paciorek

-John Francis Paciorek (/pəˈtʃɔːrᵻk/; born February 11, 1945) is an American former baseball player.
+John Francis Paciorek (/pəˈtʃɔːrᵻk/; born February 11, 1945) is an American former professional baseball player.
 He attended high school in Michigan, and was signed by the Houston Colt .45s while playing for the school's baseball team.
 After a season in the minor leagues, he was promoted to the Colt .45's active roster, and played in one game at the end of the 1963 Houston Colt .45s season.
 In that game, he had three hits and two walks.
 However, injuries cut his career short; he missed most of 1964 and 1965 due to surgery, and retired after playing parts of four more seasons in the minors.
 He returned to school, graduated from the University of Houston, and became a physical education teacher after retiring.